 The level was started at an altitude of 181 m, about 10 m above the floor of Hebden Gill.
 This allowed the spoil to be directly trucked out of the level and tipped down the bank.
 A railway line with a 19" guage was laid into the level, and the spoil from the face loaded into wagons and removed by horse.
-The spoil heap is now known as Smithy Hill, as the village blacksmith built his workshop on it.
+The spoil heap is now known as Smithy Hill, as the village blacksmith was to later built his workshop on it.

 A piece of the old track may be found half-buried in the bank above the entrance.
 Much of the track is still in situ in the level, but is usually buried under silt.
 In places, track was also used as a footing for the lining wall.